RenderKit/embree/README.md

 interpolation may use different topologies as described later.

-Optionally, the application can setup the hole buffer (`RTC_HOLE_BUFFER`) with `numHoles` many 32 bit indices of faces that should be considered non-existing in all topologies.
+Optionally, the application can setup the hole buffer (`RTC_HOLE_BUFFER`) with `numHoles` many 32-bit indices of faces that should be considered non-existing in all topologies.

 Optionally, the application can fill the level buffer